Skip to main content

 How did you choose the grammar points for each level?

 The goal is to match structures with what learners need to understand and say at each level in practical communication.
-I assigned the grammar points to each level based on the following:
+I loosely assigned the grammar points to each level based on the following:

-(2) established ESL curriculum frameworks found in textbooks
+(2) Established ESL curriculum frameworks found in textbooks

-(3) the frequency with which grammatical structures appear in real-life speech
+(3) The frequency with which grammatical structures appear in real-life speech

-(4) practical experience with language learners over the years.
+(4) Practical experience with language learners over the years.

 Are these grammar points meant for academic, test-based, or real-life English?